neuralmagic/sparsify/README.md

     </a>
 </p>

+**🚨 February 2024: Important Sparsify Update**

+The Neural Magic team is pausing the Sparsify Alpha at this time.
+We are refocusing efforts around a new exciting project to be announced in the coming months.
+Thank you for your continued support and stay tuned!

 **🚨 October 2023: Important Sparsify Announcement**

 Given our new focus on enabling sparse large language models (LLMs) to run competitively on CPUs, Sparsify Alpha is undergoing upgrades to focus on fine-tuning and optimizing LLMs.
 This means that we will no longer be providing bug fixes, prioritizing support, or building new features and integrations for non-LLM flows including the CV and NLP Sparsify Pathways.